Internet-Draft CoAP pubsub December 2024

 2.5.4.
 Updating the topic-configuration with iPATCH

 A client can partially update a topic's configuration by submitting a partial topic representation in an iPATCH request to the topic URI.
-The iPATCH request allows for updating only specific fields of the topic configuration while leaving the others unchanged.
+The iPATCH request allows for updating only specific fields of the topic-configuration while leaving the others unchanged.
 As with the PUT method, the parameters "topic-name", "topic-data", and "resource-type" are immutable post-creation, and any request attempting to change them will be deemed invalid by the broker.

 As with the PUT method, updating the "topic-data" path will automatically cancel all existing observations on it and thus will unsubscribe all subscribers.
 Decreasing max-subscribers will also cause some subscribers to get unsubscribed.
-Unsubscribed endpoints SHOULD receive a final 4.04 (Not Found) response as per Section 3.2 of [RFC7641].
+Unsubscribed endpoints receive a final 4.04 (Not Found) response as per Section 3.2 of [RFC7641].

 Contrary to PUT, iPATCH operations will explicitly update some parameters, leaving others unmodified.